VeritasSoftware/WebsiteAIAssistant/Docs/README.md

 Your training dataset should have the additional feature columns in the same order as specified in the `ExtendedFeatureColumnNames` property.

-Below is an example of a training dataset with 3 additional feature columns (Feature1, Feature2, Feature3).
+Below is an example of a training dataset with 3 additional feature columns (Doors, Class, Price).

 ```csharp
 Label Doors	Class	Range	Price